The Perfect San Francisco Gifts for Your Foodie Friends

 Greens (2 Marina Blvd., Fort Mason, Building A)

-The go-to trendsetting vegetarian restaurant in San Francisco since 1979, Greens has published not one but two cookbooks (both available on the site).
+The go-to trendsetting vegetarian restaurant in San Francisco since 1979, Greens has published not one but two cookbooks.
 Let chef Annie Somerville show you how to turn local, seasonal veggies and spices from around the globe into sophisticated meatless dishes like Asian spring rolls and Italian ravioli right in an everyday home kitchen.

 Trick Dog (3010 20th St.)